vcmirko/ansible-lod/data/playbooks/README.md

 - vars_defaults
 - vars_templates
-- vars_local (after vars_external have been processed by the logic-module)
+- vars_local (after vars_external have been processed by the logic-module, vars_external is transformed to vars_local)
 - vars_overrides

 ### vars_defaults